kenkozma17/frontend-assessment/README.md

     1. Please make the columns 100% width on mobile.
     2. Implement any mobile UX tweeks you think would be beneficial.
 We are leaving moile in your court.
  5. Once completed, push a commit with the message "Finished".
+ 6. Send us an email with the link to your repository.

 # Design Assets
 1. Open the marvel link https://marvelapp.com/b391580/screen/53968974